muratk5n/thirdwave/en/README.md

 ---

 According to data in the link, oil pipelines have 4.9 E-4 per year-km failure rate, natural gas 7.2 E-5.
-If Canada has 70,000 kilometers of pipelines,
+Canada has over 70,000 kilometers of pipelines,

 ```python